pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/largest-graph-network.md

  * __Following Graphs.__ Such a pipeline, using a `$graphLookup` stage, is useful to be able to traverse relationships between records, looking for patterns for each specific record, where these patterns aren't necessarily evident from just looking at each record in isolation.
 In this example, it is actually obvious that _Paul_ has no _friends_ and thus the lowest network reach just by looking at _Paul's_ record in isolation.
 However, it is not obvious that _Carol_ has the largest network reach just by looking at the number of people _Carol_ is directly followed by, which is 2. _David_, for example, is followed by 3 people, which is more than _Carol_.
 However, the executed aggregation pipeline was able to deduce that _Carol_ actually has the largest network reach.

  * __Index Use.__ The `$graphLookup` stage is able to leverage the index on the field `name` for each of its `connectToField` hops.

- * __Larger Data-Sets.__ The real insights from using `$graphLookup` comes from analysing far more records than just ten of course, but only a few sample records were used here to enable the example to be easy to follow and reproduce, without first having to source a large data set from somewhere.